opensourcegrappler/mct/Readme.md

 ## Limitations aka todo's:

-   - GPS data is assumed to be recorded at 1Hz (1 location fix per second)
+   - GPS data is assumed to be recorded at 5Hz (5 location fixes per second)
    - A gauge representing lean angle is the only available output.
    - If the GPS signal is lost and picked up again the time elapsed